 - a covered benefit under its health plan;

 - safe, effective and medically necessary;

-- · appropriate for the specific patient;
+- appropriate for the specific patient;

-- · cost-effective; and
+- cost-effective; and

-- · neither experimental nor investigational.
+- neither experimental nor investigational.

 In the United States, no uniform policy of coverage and reimbursement for products exists among third-party payors.
 As a result, obtaining coverage and reimbursement approval of a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our products on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
 Even if we obtain coverage for a given product, the resulting reimbursement payment rates might not be adequate for us to achieve or sustain profitability or may require co-payments that patients find unacceptably high.
 Additionally, third-party payors may not cover, or provide adequate reimbursement for, long-term follow-up evaluations required following the use of product candidates.
-Patients are unlikely to use our product candidates unless coverage is provided and reimbursement is adequate to cover a significant portion of the cost of our product candidates.
-Because our product candidates may have a higher cost of goods than conventional therapies, and may require long-term follow-up evaluations, the risk that coverage and reimbursement rates may be inadequate for us to achieve profitability may be greater.
+Patients are unlikely to use our product candidates unless coverage is provided and reimbursement is adequate for us to achieve profitability may be greater.
 There is significant uncertainty related to insurance coverage and reimbursement of newly approved products and coverage may be more limited than the purposes for which the medicine is approved by the FDA or comparable foreign regulatory authorities.
 It is difficult to predict at this time what third-party payors will decide with respect to the coverage and reimbursement for our product candidates.